 However, some members of the tech community refuse to wash their hands of the responsibility of inclusion in tech.
 But, as we find out in this episode, tech is riddled with biases, and some of them are more subtle than you may realize.

-On today’s show, we speak with Valentina Berois, principal UX designer at digital transformation company, intive.
+On today’s show, we speak with Valentina Berois, a principal UX designer at digital transformation company, intive.
 Valentina describes herself as fiercely passionate about anything that sits in the intersection of creativity, technology, and business strategy, which is exactly why she has found herself working in UX design.

 Listen to this podcast on Spotify, Anchor, Apple Podcasts, Breaker, Google Podcasts, Stitcher, Overcast, Listen Notes, PodBean, and Radio Public.